Linzar-Slytherin/SDS/evaluation/1-trace/readme.md

 # trace

-we use trace from https://github.com/Hsword/SpotServe
+we use spot trace from https://github.com/Hsword/SpotServe

 ## Build && Install